Nmyhi/cogniCraft/readme.md

 ![Main Menu](assets/images/readme/mainmanuscreenshot.png)

-* Play menu: After clicking on the main menu the javascript code modifies the DOM and a gamescreen appeares with an input window for entering the Username.
+* Play menu: After clicking on the main menu the javaScript code modifies the DOM and a gamescreen appears with an input window for entering the Username.
 The site will not let you to enter only spaces as a username and the maximum characters are limited to 15.

 ![Play area](assets/images/readme/playwindow.png)